stocksoftware/delete-package-versions/README.md

   # Defaults to 0.
   num-versions-to-keep:

-  # If true, never removes a version associated with a release.
+  # If true, never removes the versions associated with the 30 most recent releases.
   # Defaults to true.
   keep-released: